 Better information will allow financial institutions and companies to incorporate nature-related risks and opportunities into their strategic planning, risk management and asset allocation decisions.

 TNFD is adopting an open innovation approach that encourages market participants to support development of the framework.
 By taking this approach, TNFD hopes to accelerate the framework’s development, source constructive feedback and steadily improve its relevance, usability and effectiveness.

 A market-led approach, combined with input from leading science and data bodies, means the TNFD framework is scientifically rigorous and easy to adopt for both businesses and financial institutions.
 TNFD is not developing a new standard.
 We are creating an integrated framework that builds on existing standards, metrics and data.

-In June 2022, TNFD released the second version of its beta framework for market consultation, building on the v0.1 released in March 2022.
-A further two iterations of the beta versions are planned – November 2022 (v0.3) and February 2023 (v0.4) – before the release of version v1.0 of the framework in September 2023.
+In November 2022, TNFD released the third version of its beta framework for market consultation, building on v0.1 released in March 2022 and v0.2 released in June 2022.
+The next version of the beta framework will be released in March 2023 (v0.4), before the release of version v1.0 of the full framework for market adoption in September 2023.

 The TNFD’s work will build on seven principles: market usability, science-based, nature-related risks, purpose-driven, integrated & adaptive, climate-nature nexus and globally inclusive.

 An initiative to bring together a Taskforce on Nature-related Financial Disclosures was announced in July 2020, with the preparatory phase of the initiative running from September 2020 until June 2021.

 During this preparatory phase, an Informal Working Group – comprising 75 members, including 49 financial institutions and corporates, 8 governments and 18 consortiums – worked on the scope and workplan of the TNFD.